A Last-Minute Surprise

 I was only seventeen when I completed my secondary education in 1991.
 I wanted to take a break from furthering my education and decided to search for a job in Tonga.
 I applied to both government and private sectors for any jobs available.
 My first preference was to get a job in a bank and second was to work in a government office.
 My applications to banks were not successful but I was lucky to get a job in the Ministry of Justice.
 During this time, I really enjoyed being a young man exploring life opportunities and learning about myself.

-Being in a Catholic high school run by the Marist Fathers afforded me numerous opportunities to listen to vocation talks by both religious nuns and priests, mainly from the Marists.
+Being in a Catholic high school run by a religious congregation afforded me numerous opportunities to listen to vocation talks by both religious nuns and priests.
 I was not overly mad with the idea of becoming a priest though I guess the seed of interest was there but I did not pay much attention to it.
 I had a number of cousins and uncles who were in the Pacific Regional Seminary in Fiji and some aunts who are nuns.
 I guess I was greatly influenced by them.
 They were my role models in terms of vocational discernment.
-Naturally, I followed their paths by attending the various ‘Come and See” programs advertised by the Marist Fathers in Tonga.
+Naturally, I followed their paths by attending the various "Come and See" programs advertised by the religious fathers in Tonga.
 I had attended a number of their vocation programs and even stayed with them on some weekends.
 There were very limited options in terms of congregations to apply for.
-There were only the Marist Fathers and the Diocesan priests.
+There were only two – the school's religious congregation and the Diocesan priests.

 Fr.
 Felisiano (second row, leftmost) and his uncle Fr.
 Palenapa Tavo (standing at the back, rightmost) with Columban missionaries and friends, October 2016